Exploration of Mars

 The planet Mars has been explored remotely by spacecraft.
 Probes sent from Earth, beginning in the late 20th century, have yielded a large increase in knowledge about the Martian system, focused primarily on understanding its geology and habitability potential.
 Engineering interplanetary journeys is complicated and the exploration of Mars has experienced a high failure rate, especially the early attempts.
-Roughly sixty percent of all spacecraft destined for Mars failed before completing their missions and some failed before their observations could begin.
-Some missions have met with unexpected success, such as the twin Mars Exploration Rovers, Spirit and Opportunity which operated for years beyond their specification.
+Roughly sixty percent of all spacecraft destined for Mars failed before completing their missions, with some failing before their observations could begin.
+Some missions have been met with unexpected success, such as the twin Mars Exploration Rovers, Spirit and Opportunity, which operated for years beyond their specification.